aurule/npc/README.md

 * The stats specify the same kith(s) as the `@kith` tag(s)
 * The notes for each seeming in the stats are present and correct.
 If `--fix` is passed, these notes will be updated.
 * The notes for each kith in the stats are present and correct.
 If `--fix` is passed, these notes will be updated.
+* The mantle merit appears at most once.
+* The court for the mantle merit matches the value of the `@court` tag.

 ## Make an NPC Listing